danceratopz/blockchain-developer-bootcamp-final-project/README.md

 [ERC20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) tokens.
 The most popular example of a dapp that implements this functionality is [fractional.art](https://fractional.art/).

-This project seemed to to be a good choice for a first Solidity project in order to gain experience with and learn the workings of ERC20 and ERC721 contracts.

 ## Workflow: Contract Actions and Participants

 Actions: